Keflon/FunctionZero.ExpressionParserZero/ReadMe.md

 `INotifyPropertyChanged` events.
 Put simply, `PathBind` binds to a property on a *host*, retrieves its value, and raises an `Action<object>` if that value changes.
-The path to a property can be fully qualified using dotted notation and the `PathBind` object will track changes to values within a path as long as each `property` raises `INotifyPropertyChanged`
 ```csharp
 [TestMethod]
 public void TestPathBind()